iodigital-com/io-technology/data/blog/distributed-chat-system/system-components-communication-and-chat-api.md

 }
 ```

-Next, we will add the additional functionality to `UserProfileService.java`:
+Next, we will extend `UserProfileService.java` to include functionality for finding and updating user profiles by username:

 ```java
 @Service